OpenStarscape/starscape-protocol/api.md

 ## Conventions
 ### Color Representation
-Colors are 24-bit RGB values encoded as strings using hex notation.
-For example greed is represented as `"0x00FF00"`.
+Colors are represented as an RGB hex string starting with #.
+For example blue is represented as `"#0000FF"`.

 ## Physics
 ### Units